heroku/cowboyku/guide/http_handlers.md

 The simplest way to handle a request is by writing a plain HTTP handler.
-It is modeled after Erlang/OTP's gen_server behaviour, although simplified, as Cowboy will simply call the three callbacks sequentially.
+It is modeled after Erlang/OTP's gen_server behaviour, although simplified, as Cowboyku will simply call the three callbacks sequentially.

 Initialization